Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 2

 The classes of membership and dues shall be initially determined by the Executive Committee.
 Subsequent changes in classes and dues are subject to a majority vote of all delegates present and voting at Regular Conventions.

+### SECTION 3

+Honorary Life Membership.
+Upon the signed recommendation of one member, seconded by another member, and by a three-fourths vote by ballot at the annual meeting, honorary life membership may be conferred upon an adult resident of Idaho who shall have rendered notable service to the Party.
+An honorary member shall have none of the obligations of membership in the Party, but shall be entitled to all of the privileges except those of making motions, of voting, and of holding office.

 ## ARTICLE IV: Officers